linode/linode-blockstorage-csi-driver/docs/tracing-documentation.md

 ---

-# Updating spans to provide additional information
+## Updating Spans to Provide Additional Information

 If you want to track additional information in a span, you can utilize the functions `TraceFunctionData` and `SerializeObject` in `pkg/observability/tracker.go` to your advantage.